Mondomanila (novel): Plot

 In a world where cargo boxes are houses and a full meal a day is a feast, Tony de Guzman subsists as a sophist but with plans to avenge his oppression.
-He begins his journey as the neighborhood water-carrier, cursing his estranged father for being a financial detriment with a pompous vision of education for his sons.
+He begins his journey as the neighborhood watercarrier, cursing his estranged father for being a financial detriment with a pompous vision of education for his sons.

 Tony’s life is bridled by a string of endless acquaintances and relations dating back to his childhood.
 From his matchbox home of a nagging mother with dreams of romance and a kid brother sexually assaulted by an American pedophile, Tony takes minuscule steps along a narrow path of grime that is his community and elbows his way out of an interesting company of neighbors: Almang Paybsiks, the town gossip; Pablong Shoeshine, the arsonist Casanova; Mutya, the dilettante gangster; Sgt.
 Pepper, the town's resident macho who has a gay son; and Domeng, the pimp.

 When Tony is given the unique chance to become a scholar in the state university and later, to be employed as a prestigious computer engineer, he thought he had successfully escaped the filth of the slums—only to encounter worse depravity in fair skins and fragrant garments.
 Tony’s appetite for escape then becomes insatiable.